Special Educational Needs & Disability

-- An appointment with the Head Teacher can be made through the School Office.
+- An appointment with the Headteacher can also be made through the School Office.

 Who might work with my child?

-Huish Episcopi Primary School have an excellent team of Teachers and Support staff that have a wealth of knowledge and experience.
+Huish Episcopi Primary School has an excellent team of teachers and support staff that have a wealth of knowledge and experience.

 It may be necessary to involve outside professionals to support the school in planning an appropriate for provision for your child.
 You will be included in the process of referring to these services.
 These could include:

 - Learning Support Advisory Teachers

 - Social, Emotional and Mental Health Advisory Teachers